 A dental filling is the best way to treat minor-to-moderate tooth decay.
 In the filling process, Dr. Michael or Dr. Meagan Crosland will remove any decayed material from your cavity, then fill it with a tooth-colored dental resin material.

 This restores the shape, function, and appearance of your tooth.
 In addition, since the weak enamel will be removed, this prevents the cavity from getting worse, and potentially progressing into an infected tooth that would require treatment with root canal therapy.
 If you think you have a cavity, contact Indigo Dental right away for treatment.

 The typical American has 3 fillings, and 25% of American adults have more than 11 fillings!
 It’s important to maintain good at-home oral hygiene to reduce your risk of developing cavities.

 First, Dr. Michael or Dr. Meagan will need to examine your mouth to determine if you have a cavity and need a filling.
 Depending on the situation, this may require a separate appointment, or may simply be done right before your filling treatment.

-To begin the filling process, Dr. Meagan or Dr. Michael will clean your mouth and numb the treatment area.
+To begin the filling process, Dr. Meagan or Dr. Michael will go through the sedation options with you, clean your mouth and numb the treatment area.
 It may take a few minutes for your mouth to become fully numb.

 Next, your tooth will be trimmed to remove any damaged enamel.
 Then, a tooth-colored filling material will be matched to your tooth and applied directly to the newly-prepared cavity.